DESMITH POSTS THIRD STRAIGHT SHUTOUT AS NEW HAMPSHIRE TOPS UMASS LOWELL, 3-0

-Sophomore goaltender Casey DeSmith earned his third straight shutout for the Wildcats
+Sophomore goaltender Casey DeSmith stops 23 shots for Wildcats

 Sophomore G Casey DeSmith stopped 23 shots and sophomore D Trevor van Riemsdyk had one goal and one assist at No. 5/6 New Hampshire defeated UMass Lowell, 3-0, Friday night in a Hockey East Clash in front of 5,358 at the Tsongas Center.

 The loss was the second straight for UMass Lowell, which slipped to 2-5-1 overall and 1-4-1 in Hockey East entering Sunday's clash at UMass (7:00, Mullins Center).

 UNH enjoyed its third straight win - all by shutout - and improved to 7-1-1 overall and 5-1-1 in Hockey East.

 Junior G Doug Carr (Hanover, Mass.) stopped 30 shots.

 "There were some moments we could've capitalized, and we didn't," said head coach Norm Bazin.
 "We're trying to change some things, to choose our chances more wisely, but unfortunately it didn't work out that way tonight."